+you have in inventory.
 The two common methods to value non-LIFO inventory are the cost method and the lower of cost or market method.
-LIFO inventory must only be valued at cost.
+LIFO inventory may only be valued at cost.

 Cost method.
 If you use the cost method to value your inventory items, the value of each item is usually its invoice price.
-Add transportation, shipping, or other necessary charges in getting the items.
-Subtract any discounts you received from the invoice price.
+Add transportation, shipping, and other necessary costs to acquire the items.
+Subtract any discounts you received.